jo-m/jsonst/README.md

 - https://datatracker.ietf.org/doc/html/rfc8259
   - Only UTF-8 is supported
   - No support for BOM
-  - Max length of keys and strings is fixed (runtime configurable)
+  - Max length of strings incl. object keys is fixed but runtime configurable

 ## Development